kc8/cooperkyle.com/_posts/blog/2021-11-7-piaware_wrapper.md

 ### Below is an example of what is displayed in the browser.

-***If you look closely at the image, we are not to far away from Boston, a very busy airport, however since this was taken during the hight of the pandemic, there is almost not air traffic***
+***If you look closely at the image, we are not to far away from Boston, a very busy airport, however since this was taken during the height of the pandemic, there is almost not air traffic***

 ![image of Flightaware](https://firebasestorage.googleapis.com/v0/b/blog-3ac4f.appspot.com/o/sbmSSBa413.png?alt=media&token=e5964677-5529-4ba6-abf1-c4797ea6cb65)